nathtest/Tutorial-Ubuntu-18.04-Install-Nvidia-driver-and-CUDA-and-CUDNN-and-build-Tensorflow-for-gpu/README.md

 Create .whl for pip install :

 ```
    bazel-bin/tensorflow/tools/pip_package/build_pip_package tensorflow_pkg
    cd tensorflow_pkg/
    sudo pip3 install tensorflow-<name_of_generated_file>.whl

 ```

-Thoses steps allowed me to build tensorflow for gpu with a comptute capabilities of 3.0 on a laptop with a GeForce 740m and on ubuntu 18.04.
-I hope it can help you as well.
-Let me know if you find some quicker way.
+Let me know if you find some quicker way to build tensorflow or if you found some mistakes.